THE RIGHT STRATEGY

 OPERATING REACTOR GROWTH

 Reactors are being built all over the world — in China, India, Russia and the US, to name a few.
-Fifty-seven are currently under construction.
+Fifty-six are currently under construction.
 In 2016, 10 new reactors connected to the electrical grid.
 In addition, Japan is making strides in restarting their nuclear fleet, with several reactors now back in operation.
 Over the next 10 to 20 years, we expect to see continued growth in nuclear power generation.

 Today’s abundant spot material satisfies utilities’ appetite for low-priced pounds to meet near- to mid-term requirements.
 The economics of primary supply have been impacted by the current over-supplied market.
 As annual supply decreases and utilities’ uncovered requirements grow, we believe the pounds available in the spot market won’t be enough to satisfy the demand.